SAP-samples/bulletinboard-reviews-nodejs/README.md

 ## Description

 This is the reviews service for the bulletin board application.
 Reviews refer to the _users_ who advertise things, _not_ the advertised things.
 The server is written in Node.js.
 The client is written using Preact and SAP UI5 Web Components.
+The purpose of this application is to demonstrate Microservice development and related tradeoffs.
+In particular, the service bulletinboard-ads is tightly coupled to this service, through a synchronous HTTP call to an API for a very specific feature that the advertisements service needs.
+This is a typical pitfall in Microservice development and can be mitigated by leveraging eventual consistency & asynchronous communication.

 ## Requirements